Quick Base allows you to create custom reports in a variety of formats for your application. Common reporting needs include:

 Specify this type of grouping when you create a summary report by selecting the appropriate field (such as Calculated Finish Date or Payment Due Date) in the Group by dropdown and selecting the appropriate time period in the Combine dropdown, shown below:

 Common project management reporting needs include:

 You can run reports to show you the tasks assigned to each person on your project team.
 You can accomplish this in a variety of ways.
-For example, your Project application contains a master Tasks table and a related details Resources table.
+For example, your Project application contains a parent Tasks table and a related child Resources table.
 Each Task record contains an "Assigned to" field that specifies which Resource is assigned to the task.
 You could create the following kinds of reports on the Tasks table:

 A summary report in which you set the Summarize dropdown to "# of Tasks" and Group by to "Assigned to".
 The resulting report contains the number of tasks assigned to each resource, and you can click the resource's name to see a list of his or her task.

 A table report which you sort by the "Assigned to" field.
 The resulting report contains a list of tasks sorted alphabetically by resource name.

 A timeline report in which you set Sort & group to sort or group on the "Assigned to" column.
 The resulting report contains a timeline of project tasks grouped by resource name.

 A line or bar chart report in which you view "Assigned to" resources on the x-axis and "# of Tasks" on the y-axis.
 You can then click any point or bar to view a list of tasks assigned to that resource.